MKY01/KPMG-Virtual-Internship/README-quickstart.md

 ### Code style
 If you would like to contribute to this project.
-Please follow the PEP 8 code style for Python.
-See [pycodestyle](https://pypi.org/project/pycodestyle/) Please follow the airbnb for JavaScript.
-See [airbnb](https://github.com/airbnb/javascript)
+Please follow the PEP 8 code style for Python, also see [pycodestyle](https://pypi.org/project/pycodestyle/) Please follow the airbnb code style for JavaScript, also see [airbnb](https://github.com/airbnb/javascript)

 ### Deployment
 Any additional notes about how to deploy this on a live system.

 ## Contributing
-Please read [CONTRIBUTING.md](https://www.contributor-covenant.org) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://www.contributor-covenant.org) for details on our code of conduct and the process for submitting pull requests to us.

 ## Authors
 * **Man Kit Yip** - *Initial work* - [mkydatascientist](https://github.com/MKY01)
-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+* See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## Contact
 * If you haven't joined the Slack channel `#`, [join here](https://slack.com/signin).